ryanquinnnelson/CMU-02718-HW3/README.md

 # CMU-02718-HW3
-Fall 2020 Predictive Modeling Project for Computational Medicine
+Fall 2020 Computational Medicine course project - Predictive Modeling of Patient Mortality

 This project uses modeling to predict mortality in hospital patients.
+It compares the results of multiple classifiers (Random Forest, Decision Tree, Ridge Classifier) and experiments with techniques for handling missing / imbalanced data (imputation, class weighting, oversampling).

+Analysis was performed using Jupyter Notebook and Python.